Thitiphong/x270/README.md

 - trackpad, trackpoint, and 3 buttons
 - battery display
 - nvme ssd
 - sleep
+- brightness via applebacklightinjector (see credits)

 ### what's not working
-two brightness-related patches i took from [tluck's repo](https://github.com/tluck/Lenovo-T460-Clover) didn't work with my machine so the brightness can't be changed.

-also, the touchscreen on my model doesn't work. working on getting that to work soon.
+the touchscreen on my model doesn't work. working on getting that to work soon.

 ## instructions
 ### what you'll need